 ALAFF is going to post the whole translation by parts.
 In this post you will have first part — Introduction and pre-comments from high-ranking and responsible persons.
 Text will be supported by links and photos to enrich the submitted material.
 Some photos are originally from the book, some from other resources to illustrate material of the book.
 Feel free to follow the links, as well as click on the images for bigger size.
 The end of each post will contain footnotes and sources.

-In some places there will be a personal ALAFF’ comment — it will be indicated as «ALAFF remark» and it will be highlighted in brown.
+In some places there may be a personal ALAFF’ comment — it will be indicated as «ALAFF remark» and it will be highlighted in brown.
 Naturally, this comment(s) is a personal poin of view and it is not directly related to the book (i.e it is not presented in the book).

 >> Aleppo: War and Diplomacy.
 The geopolitics of the Syrian crisis in the context of the transformation of the system of international relations <<